mleding/sci-politics/README.md

 This repository contains:

+annotated_project_report.pdf: this is documentation and analysis of project.
+Please start here.

 project_code.ipynb: this is a jupyter notebook file containing all my code.
 This contains 617 lines of code.

 County_CVAP.csv.zip: this is a zip file for the county citizen voter age population data.
 Git won't let me upload files over 100mb so this needs to be unzipped and